yuvrajsagar17/yuvrajsagar17/README.md

 ## 👋 Hi there,

-I'm a Machine Learning Engineer with a strong focus on optimizing Large Language Models (LLMs) and Deep Learning Frameworks.
+I'm a Deep Learning Engineer with a strong focus on optimizing Large Language Models (LLMs) and Deep Learning Frameworks.
 I like fine-tuning, merging and evaluating LLM models.
 Inspired from [llm.c](https://github.com/karpathy/llm.c) by **Karpathy**.
 I also love to exploring and rewriting kernels to maximize the use of Nvidia GPUs using CUDA optimization.

 ## 🔬 My current work includes: